abilandz/PH8124/Lecture_12/Lecture_12.md

 ### 2. Playing with ROOT files <a name="root_files"></a>
-ROOT files are made in a very straightfoward way by using class ```TFile```:
+ROOT files are made in a very straightforward way by using class ```TFile```:
 ```cpp
 {
  TFile *file = new TFile("someFileName.root","NEW");
 }
 ```
 This simple one-line code snippet created a new physical file on the hard disk, in the current working directory (otherwise in the first argument specify absolute path!), named ```someFileName.root```.
-If the file with that name already exists in the current working directory, that file will NOT be overwritten, beause we have made a new flie with the option 'NEW'.
+If the file with that name already exists in the current working directory, that file will NOT be overwritten, because we have made a new flie with the option 'NEW'.
 The meaning of 4 most important options in ```TFile``` constructor is summarized here:

 * **NEW** or **CREATE** : Create a new file and open it for writing, if the file already exists the file is not opened.
 * **RECREATE**	: Create a new file, if the file already exists it will be overwritten.